cypress-io/cypress-documentation/source/guides/guides/continuous-integration.md

 ]
 ```

-Here are a few of our large example projects and the machine configurations used to run them on CI
+**Example projects and the machine configurations used to run them on CI:**

-- the {% url 'Cypress Documentation' https://github.com/cypress-io/cypress-documentation %} and {% url 'Cypress RealWorld App' https://github.com/cypress-io/cypress-realworld-app %} projects run their tests on the default CircleCI machine using the {% url 'Docker executor' https://circleci.com/docs/2.0/executor-types/ %} on the {% url 'default medium size machine' https://circleci.com/docs/2.0/configuration-reference/#resource_class %} with 2 vCPUs and 4GB of RAM.
-The `cypress info` reports "System Memory: 73.8 GB free 25 GB" with CPUs reported as "Intel(R) Xeon(R) Platinum 8124M CPU @ 3.00GHz".
+- {% url 'Cypress Documentation' https://github.com/cypress-io/cypress-documentation %} and {% url 'Real World App' https://github.com/cypress-io/cypress-realworld-app %} projects run tests on the default CircleCI machine using the {% url 'Docker executor' https://circleci.com/docs/2.0/executor-types/ %} on the {% url 'default medium size machine' https://circleci.com/docs/2.0/configuration-reference/#resource_class %} with 2 vCPUs and 4GB of RAM. `cypress info` reports `System Memory: 73.8 GB free 25 GB` with CPUs reported as `Intel(R) Xeon(R) Platinum 8124M CPU @ 3.00GHz`.
 Note that the free memory varies on CircleCI, typically we see values anywhere from 6GB to 30GB.
-- {% url 'Cypress RealWorld App' https://github.com/cypress-io/cypress-realworld-app %} also executes its tests using GitHub Actions using the {% url 'default hosted runner' https://docs.github.com/en/actions/reference/specifications-for-github-hosted-runners %} with 2 vCPUs and 7GB of RAM.
-The `cypress info` reports "System Memory: 7.29 GB free 632 MB" with CPUs reported as "Intel(R) Xeon(R) Platinum 8171M CPU @ 2.60GHz".
+- {% url 'Real World App' https://github.com/cypress-io/cypress-realworld-app %} also executes its tests using {% url "GitHub Actions" https://github.com/cypress-io/github-action %} with the {% url 'default hosted runner' https://docs.github.com/en/actions/reference/specifications-for-github-hosted-runners %} with 2 vCPUs and 7GB of RAM. `cypress info` reports `System Memory: 7.29 GB free 632 MB` with CPUs reported as `Intel(R) Xeon(R) Platinum 8171M CPU @ 2.60GHz`.

 **Tip:** if there are problems with longer specs, try splitting them into shorter ones, following {% url 'this example' https://glebbahmutov.com/blog/split-spec/ %}.